Pretrained Event Classification Model for High Energy Physics Analysis: Conclusions

 To better understand the learned representations of the pretrained model and guide future optimization efforts, we employed a representational similarity evaluation framework using Centered Kernel Alignment (CKA).
 This metric allowed us to investigate the source of the performance gains observed in the foundation model.
-Our analysis revealed notable differences in the learned representations between the fine-tuned pretrained model and a baseline model trained from scratch.
-In deep learning, it is well-established that multiple equally valid solutions can exist.
-Future studies are necessary to determine whether the low similarity in latent representations reflects complementary information uniquely captured by the foundation and baseline models, or if it can simply be attributed to connected local minima in the loss landscape.
+The layer-wise CKA analysis reveals that fine-tuning preserves the pretrained model's encoder representations while concentrating representational changes in the final decoder stage, suggesting that pretraining provides not merely a better parameter initialization but a richer intermediate computational structure that fine-tuning efficiently specializes for downstream tasks.
+Future studies could build on this by directly probing whether the distinct message-passing pathways of the fine-tuned and baseline models encode complementary physical information, for example through input feature attribution or ablation studies, which could further inform the design of pretraining objectives and architectures.